ash/raku-course/essentials/typed-variables/exercises/prompt-numbers/solution/index.md

 ## Code

-Here is the complete program that sovles the job and prints both the entered string and its type.
+Here is the complete program that solves the problem and prints both the entered value and its type.

 ```raku
 my $n = prompt 'Enter a number: ';